roidelapluie/blog/content/articles/3-years-puppet.md

 ## You need a puppet dashboard

 Puppet apply is often a no-go because you will use it once and then forget.
 So you will get a puppetmaster and puppetdb.
-There are a few dashboards available, but my prefered one is The foreman.
+There are a few dashboards available, but my preferred one is The foreman.

 A dashboard gives you interesting metrics and a good overview of your infrastructure.
 If you don't have one you are just missing a lot of interesting data.